1423 Powhatan St., Suite 1

 Overview:

-Join us for an exciting webinar led by a former PEP competitor from URI who now holds a Ph.D. in Ocean Engineering, Alexei Sondergeld.
+Watch this exciting webinar led by a former PEP competitor from URI who now holds a Ph.D. in naval architecture, Alexei Sondergeld.
 In this session, you’ll dive into the science of fast bows, explore how efficient sterns cut drag, and compare different hull shapes that can give you the edge in racing.
 Whether you’re fine-tuning your design or just starting out, this is your chance to learn from someone who’s been in your shoes and now studies performance at the highest level.
-Don’t miss this opportunity to boost your team’s design skills—sign up today to reserve your spot!
+Don’t miss this opportunity to boost your team’s design skills!

 What You’ll Learn: